estevez-dev/estevez-dev.github.io/dev/_posts/2019-10-21-developing-flutter-application-in-gitpod-and-running-it-on-real-device.md

 Today I want to show how I configured Gitpod for Flutter development and how I’m running the app from cloud IDE right on my real Android device.

-> Please note that HA Client development was finished and its gitpod config could be outdated
+Please note that HA Client development was finished and its gitpod config could be outdated {: .notice--warning}

 ![image](/img/developing-flutter-application-in-gitpod-and-running-it-on-real-device/IMG_20191021_012006-900x620.jpg)